 f) Assistive Communication Devices

-Aids or software that is used to help persons with disability communicate.
-Examples of assistive communications devices are test readers, amplifiers, screen magnifiers, captioning and interpretation
+Aids or software that are used to help persons with disability communicate.
+Examples of assistive communications devices are test readers, amplifiers, screen magnifiers, captioning, and interpretation.

 g) Guide Dog

-is a highly trained working dog that has been trained at one of the facilities listed in Ontario Regulation 58 under the Blind Persons’ Rights Act, to provide mobility, safety and increased independence for people who are blind.
+A highly-trained working dog that has been trained at one of the facilities listed in Ontario Regulation 58 under the Blind Persons’ Rights Act, to provide mobility, safety, and increased independence for people who are blind.

 h) Service Dog

-As reflected in Health Protection and Promotion Act, Ontario Regulation 562 a dog other than a guide dog for the blind is a service dog if:
+As reflected in the Health Protection and Promotion Act, Ontario Regulation 562, a dog other than a guide dog for the blind is a service dog if:

 i) Service Animal